“Her life and example will live on beyond her time on this earth”

 YWAM Perth co-founder Pete Brownhill reflects that “Kuriva was a remarkable woman of God.
 Her life and example will live on beyond her time on this earth.
 Kuriva’s love for all people was infectious.
 She travelled as a health care worker to some of the neediest places in the world, but with all her going, she never forgot the people of Australia and had a deep, life-long commitment to the Aboriginal people.”

 When she returned to Port Morseby, PNG in 2009, she continued her commitment to see God’s love and God’s ways permeate communities.
 She hosted visiting outreach teams, leading out in discipling communities and journeyed with YWAM’s ships ministry in reaching out with healthcare and training in PNG.
 She came back to YWAM Perth in 2017 to do the Leadership and Pioneering Seminar, with a vision to see Port Morseby become a place for training and strategic prayer.
-YWAM Perth senior staff Donelle Morrison writes that “She lived out her strong belief and faith in God and was a powerful intercessor with sharp discernment.”
+YWAM Perth senior volunteer staff Donelle Morrison writes that “She lived out her strong belief and faith in God and was a powerful intercessor with sharp discernment.”